MONTGOMERY BAR ASSOCIATION

 TRIAL LAWYERS SECTION

-Formerly the Trial Committee, this section serves the same functions and meets on the first Wednesday of each month at the Blue Bell Inn, except for June, July and August.
-Dues are $40 each year.
+Formerly the Trial Committee, this section serves the same functions and meets on the first Wednesday of each month, except for June, July and August, at the Blue Bell Inn.
+Dues are $50.00 each year.

 YOUNG LAWYERS SECTION

 There are no dues charged for this section.
 Every MBA member who is under the age of 35 or who has been in practice for less than five years is automatically a member of this section.
 The Young Lawyers Section is vibrant and active.
-All young lawyers are strongly encouraged to sign up for at least one of the Young Lawyers Section committees:
+All young lawyers are strongly encouraged to sign up for at least one of the Young Lawyers Section sub-committees, such as Mock Trial Competition, Law School Liaison, Membership Services Liaison, etc.